-Before you can view aerial photos on the Navigation Chart, you must turn on the Photo Points setting (page 13).
+Before you can view aerial photos on the Navigation chart, you must turn on the Photo Points setting (page 13).

 Preprogrammed BlueChart g2 Vision data cards contain aerial photographs of many landmarks, marinas, and harbors.
-Use these photos to help orient yourself to your surroundings or to acquaint yourself with a marina or a harbor prior to arrival.
+Use these photos to help orient yourself to your surroundings or to acquaint yourself with a marina or harbor prior to arrival.

-- 1. From the Home screen, select Charts > Navigation Chart. - 2.
-Select a camera icon. - A standard camera icon (indicates an overhead photo. - A camera icon with a cone () indicates a perspective photo.
+- 1. From Home screen, select Charts > Navigation Chart. - 2.
+Select a camera icon. - A standard camera icon ( ) indicates an overhead photo. - A camera icon with a cone ( indicates a perspective photo.
 The photo was taken from the location of the camera, pointed in the direction of the cone. - 3.
 Select Review > Aerial Photo.

-NOTE: Press the Range (-/+) keys (GPSMAP 4000 series) or touch or touch or touch or touch or touch are in while viewing the aerial photo on the full screen.
+NOTE: Press the Range (-/+) keys (GPSMAP 6000 series) or touch or touch (GPSMAP 7000 series), to zoom out and in while viewing the aerial photo on the full screen.